 The Basic Tone edge contrast enhancements for Shadows, Highlights, and Clarity are engineered to take advantage of the fact that the human eye has evolved to recognize objects and detail by seeking edge contrast.
 Does this effect make images look too digital?
 Not necessarily to those experienced in the traditional darkroom where edge enhancement was called acutance, adjusted by changing the mixture and timing of darkroom chemicals.
 What the Basic Tone sliders do can be seen as a digital interpretation of the edge enhancement techniques in the traditional darkroom.

 Is the Point Curve redundant?

-all this leave that old warhorse, the Point Curve?
+Where does all this leave that old warhorse, the Point Curve?
 It’s been central to conventional digital image editing for a reason: Even though the Point Curve can be hard to master and doesn’t enhance edges like the Basic Tone sliders do, it’s effective at precisely targeting tonal ranges for contrast adjustments.
 For example, if you’ve done your big moves with the Basic Tone adjustments and want to finish off by adding a bit of snap within specific ranges of tones, you can certainly use the time-honored method of defining Point Curve segments for those ranges and steepening them a bit.
 With the advancements in the Basic Tone sliders, the Point Curve may no longer be the best first step for adjusting tones.
 But it could still be the best last step.
 Even in a diminished role, the good old Point Curve deserves to live.